-Southgate, they tryen.
-They tryen to build an urban, walkable neighborhood on the fringe of south Spokane.
-They tryen to beat back a Target design dynamic.
-They tryen not to be another ordinary suburban environment – a place one can stamp onto any metro in the nation.
-They tryen not to be predictable.
+Southgate, they tryin.
+They tryin to build an urban, walkable neighborhood on the fringe of south Spokane.
+They tryin not to be another ordinary suburban environment – a place one can stamp onto any metro in the nation.
+They tryin not to be predictable.

 Trouble is they failing.
 But it’s not for lack of neighborhood leadership, what Southgate has is a classic case if suburban zoning code syndrome.
 Suburban zoning code syndrome is a Euclidean version of Hep C and Southgate has the virus.
 Everything books tell you not to do, Southgate does.
 James Howard Kunstler would be disappointed, indeed.
 Aside from the Ponderosa pines, it is a geography of nowhere.

 So why is it ranked so high?
 Access to recreational amenities, my friends.
 It is a quick five minutes to some fruitful adventures, which is what makes Spokane, Spokane.